Merchandise trade by product

 Regional specialization patterns

 The supply of goods to the world market has a regional pattern.
-In 2021, economies in Northern and Central America, Europe and Southern, Eastern and South-Eastern Asia exported mainly manufactured goods.
-Economies mainly exporting fuels were located along the northern coast of South America, in Middle and Northern Africa and Western and Central Asia.
+In 2022, economies in Northern and Central America, Europe and Southern, Eastern and South-Eastern Asia exported mainly manufactured goods.
+Economies primarily exporting fuels were located along the northern coast of South America, in Middle and Northern Africa and Western and Central Asia.

-In Africa, primary goods accounted for 77 per cent of merchandise exports in 2021.
-Fuels made up 44 per cent.
-Developing Asia and Oceania relied much less on primary goods exports (24 per cent) than developing economies in Africa and the Americas.
-Among the three developing regions, developing America recorded the largest proportion of food exports (24 per cent), and developing Asia and Oceania the lowest (5 per cent).
+In Africa, primary goods accounted for 79 per cent of merchandise exports in 2022.
+Fuels made up 42 per cent.
+Developing Asia and Oceania relied much less on primary goods exports (28 per cent) than developing economies in Africa and the Americas (54 per cent).
+Among the three developing regions, developing Asia and Oceania recorded the lowest proportion of food exports (5 per cent), far behind developing America (25 per cent) and developing Africa (11 per cent).

 (Percentage)